ShiftKD: Benchmarking Knowledge Distillation under Distribution Shift: Introduction

-We conduct extensive experiments in our benchmark, and show that this framework analyzes KD performance in various real-world settings, which is truly crucial.
-It can provide insight into different ways and enhance KD interpretability and stability by regulating the negativity.
-Besides, our framework is easily extendable and brings new dimensions to the recent emerging areas (\eg, knowledge transfer from foundation models to small models in specific domains).
-We finally summarize some constructive meta recommendations as takeaways to benefit the research community.
-Specifically, the main contributions are summarized as follows: \begin{itemize} \item We formulate a novel KD framework evaluated under distribution shift by rethinking previous settings.
-Our framework considers influential factors and offers a comprehensive insight for tackling such problem. \item We construct a thorough and systematic evaluation benchmark for KD in distributional shift situations, which spans a wide spectrum of approaches with more than 20 algorithms.
-We believe that this is the first work to evaluate the performance of various distillation methods against distribution shift. \item We have some constructive findings to explain when and how the existing KD methods work against distribution shift through average and worst-case scenarios.
-Few KD methods can work against all shift conditions, and vanilla method is enough in some cases.
-Note that the effectiveness of dark knowledge and data augmentation falls sharply when the distribution shifts, which was never mentioned in previous work.
-Data pruning and pre-training may be effective to student model against distribution shift, but this depends on the student task. \end{itemize}
+Specifically, the main contributions are as follows: \begin{itemize} \item We formulate a novel knowledge distillation framework evaluated under distribution shift by rethinking previous \iid settings theoretically.
+Our framework considers influential factors and offers comprehensive insights for tackling such a problem during the distillation process. \item We establish a thorough and systematic evaluation benchmark for knowledge distillation in distribution shift situations, encompassing a wide spectrum of approaches with over 30 algorithms.
+We believe this to be the first work that evaluates the performance of various distillation methods against distribution shifts. \item We present constructive findings that explain when and how existing KD methods work against distribution shifts through average and worst-case scenarios.
+Few knowledge distillation methods are effective against all shift conditions, and the vanilla method is sometimes enough.
+It is noteworthy that the effectiveness of dark knowledge and data augmentation diminishes sharply when distribution shifts occur, a point never addressed in previous work.
+Data pruning and pre-training may be beneficial for the student model against distribution shifts, but this depends on the student's specific task. \end{itemize}